vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 ```

 The UI macros build our widget tree for us and automate calling the View class
-`:connect` methods for the buttons on the button bars.
+`:connect` method for the buttons on the button bars.
 When these buttons are
 clicked we will receive an `+ev_type_action` typed event with the
 `+ev_msg_target_id` field containing our declared constants.